anibal/anibal.github.io/content/2025/10/18/Using a Github Page with your own Domain to publish you Obsidian vault through Quartz for free.md

 [200] /static/contentIndex.json
 ```

-The warning "Warning: couldn't find git repository for content" will be fixed in. the next steps, and if you navigate to `http://localhost:8080` in your browser you should see something like:
+The warning `"Warning: couldn't find git repository for content"` will be fixed in the next steps, and if you navigate to `http://localhost:8080` in your browser you should see something like:

 ![[CleanShot 2025-10-19 at 17.56.08@2x 1.png]]

 Depending on the content of the `index` file you created inside the `Public` folder in your Obsidian vault.
-Shut down the server with `Control + C`, it doesn't have  to stay running.
+Shut down the server with `Control + C`, it is not required to be running, but it is useful to check the build changes locally before syncing to Github for publishing.

 # Setup you Repository in your Quartz clone